UPDATED: 9:26 a.m. ET, Aug. 2, 2020 —

 “I’ve always known that I’m not a nigger.
 But if I am not the nigger and if it’s true that your invention reveals you, then who is the nigger?”

 James Baldwin and America’s “Racial Problem” (1969)

 “Let’s speak plainly.
 We know, everybody knows no matter what the professions of mine happy country may be — that we are not bobbing people out of existence in the name of freedom.
 If freedom is what we were concerned about, then long, long ago we would’ve done something about Johannesburg, South Africa.
 If we were concerned with freedom, boys and girls not as I stand here would be perishing in the streets of Harlem.
 We are concerned with power, nothing more than that.”

 “It is very clear to the dullest mind that our country may now prepare to betray us for safety, for the illusion of safety.
 So that means that once again our fate, it always was, in our hands.
 The lives of our children are in our hands.
 The terrible battle is to deal with the institutions, still of one of which is racist.
 How to rest our autonomy under the jaws of this and save our children is a task that it’ll take us into the 21st century.”

 James Baldwin Debates William F. Buckley (1963)

-“It is a terrible thing for an entire people to surrender to the notion that 1/9th of it’s population is beneath them and until that moment comes, when we the American people are able to except the fact that I for example, my ancestors are both white and black.
+“It is a terrible thing for an entire people to surrender to the notion that 1/9th of its population is beneath them and until that moment comes, when we the American people are able to accept the fact that I, for example, my ancestors are both white and black.
 That on that continent we are trying to forge a new identity, for which we need each other.
 And that I am not a ward of America, I’m not an object of missionary charity, I’m one of the people who built the country.
 Until this moment, there is scarcely any hope for the American dream because the people who are denied participation in it because their very presence will wreck it.”

 James Baldwin – The Artist’s Struggle for Integrity (1963)